-Print one Palm Branch template per child onto green card stock.
-Cut out each branch.
+Print one Palm Branch template per child onto green paper and cut it out.

-Give each child a palm branch and ask her to keep it in front of her until you ask her to wave it.
+Give each child a palm branch and a marker.
 Have any of you ever been to a parade?
 What was it like?
-Invite responses from the children.
+Invite responses from the students.
 Parades are so fun!
 We get to watch people go by, and we often cheer and clap.
 Invite the kids to cheer and clap.
 Today in The Big God Story we're going to learn about a very special time when Jesus entered Jerusalem and people cheered for Him as their king.
-What's amazing is that Jesus is still our King of Kings today, and we get to praise Him for it!
+What's amazing is that Jesus is still King today, and we get to praise Him for it!
 Let's take a minute to ask God to teach us today.
-Lead the children in a Prayer of Release to pause, be still, and ask the Holy Spirit to quiet their hearts and minds.
+Lead the children in a Prayer of Release to pause, be still, and ask the Holy Spirit to guiet their hearts and minds.

 Invite the kids to turn to Matthew 21 in their Bibles.
 Jesus was teaching and healing people all over Israel.
-Several years after he began to teach, Jesus knew that it was almost time for Him to die on the cross for our sins.
+Several years after He began to teach, Jesus knew that it was almost time for Him to die on the cross for our sins.
 This would happen in Jerusalem, Israel's capital city.
-So, Jesus and His disciples went toward Jerusalem, where they were going to celebrate Passover.
+So Jesus and His disciples went toward Jerusalem, where they were going to celebrate Passover.
 Does anyone remember what Passover is?
-Pause for kids to respond.
-Passover is an important holiday in the Bible.
-All of God's people-the Jews-would go to Jerusalem to remember and celebrate God, who had rescued and redeemed them from slavery in Egypt!
+Invite the kids to respond and have them write "Passover" somewhere on their palm branch.
+Passover is the most important holiday in the Bible.
+All God's people-the Jews-would go to Jerusalem to remember and celebrate God, who had rescued and redeemed them from slavery in Egypt!
 Jesus and His disciples were going to Jerusalem to celebrate.
-Invite the kids to cheer.

 So many people went to Jerusalem for Passover-there were way more people in the city than usual, so the city was crowded.
-Have kids pretend to push through a crowd.
+Ask the kids to write "Jerusalem" on their palm branches.
 And lots of them really wanted to see Jesus.
 They had heard about all the miracles He did, and many people thought He was the Messiah.
 Who is the Messiah?
 Ask the kids to respond.

 That's right-the Jewish people had been waiting a long time for the Messiah, the Person God had promised to send to rescue them.
 They waited and waited, and when Jesus came along, many of them believed He was the Messiah.
+Have the kids write "Messiah" on their palm branch.
 And they were right!
 Invite the kids to cheer.
 But, they thought the Messiah would come to be a mighty king who would fight battles for Israel.
 They didn't realize that God had sent His Son, Jesus, to be a king who would save us from our sins.
 Jesus is the King of Kings.
+Ask the kids to draw a crown on their palm branches.

 Before they entered the city, Jesus asked His disciples to do something.
-Read Matthew 21:1-3 aloud.
+Ask a volunteer to read Matthew 21:1-3 aloud.
 During Jesus' time, people walked everywhere, for miles and miles!
-Invite the kids to stand up for a moment and walk in place.
-Encourage them to wipe their foreheads like they are worn out.
-Then ask them to sit back down.
 Jesus told His disciples to go get a donkey so He could ride into town.
 Whenever a king came into a city, he would ride on a horse so everyone knew he was king.
 But Jesus chose a donkey instead.
 A donkey wasn't as majestic as a horse, and kings didn't ride them.
 But Jesus knew the Bible had a prophecy about a king riding into Jerusalem on a donkey.
 Jesus was fulfilling this prophecy and showing everyone that He is King of Kings!
+Ask the kids to draw a donkey on their palm branches.